 Sexing: Pet Pacific Parrotlets are difficult to sex visually and we are unable to guarantee gender.
 DNA testing is available to ensure desired gender.

-Temperament: The sweet, lovable pet Pacific Parrotlets are playful, energetic and fearless.
-Pet Pacific Parrotlets are highly intelligent, social creatures and can be taught to do tricks and talk.
-These little birds are delightful companions with big personalities.
+Temperament: The sweet, lovable pet pacific parrotlet are playful, energetic and fearless.
+Green Parrotlets are highly intelligent, social creatures and can be taught to do tricks and talk. pacific green parrotlet little birds are delightful companions with big personalities.
 Pet Pacific Parrotlets often become moody and jealous, and can develop hormonal problems during the breeding season, however, with plenty of attention and training, these tendencies can be avoided.
 They love to be petted and scratched and are most happy riding around on a shoulder or in a pocket.
 Be sure to have plenty of toys for them to swing and hang from – you don’t want them to get bored.
 A parakeet-sized cage may possibly look appropriate for their size, but it is much better to take a step up to a lovebird or cockatiel size cage.
+Green Parrotlet

 Diet: Australian Goldenfeast, Dried Egg Food, fresh fruits, vegetables, millet spray, cuttlefish bone111161

 DNA Testing Note: If a DNA test is selected by a customer to determine gender of a bird, a charge of $99.00 is charged per test, and the results may take 3-6 plus weeks for results.